 - Other health problems outside the mouth, ranging from preterm labor to heart disease.

 HOW TO TAKE CARE OF YOUR TEETH

 Healthy teeth are clean and have no cavities.
-Healthy gums are pink and firm.
+Healthy gums are pink and firm, and do not bleed.
 To maintain healthy teeth and gums, follow these steps:

 - Floss at least once per day.
-It is best to floss before brushing.
+It is best to floss after brushing.
 Flossing removes plaque that is left behind after brushing from between the teeth and on the gums.

 - Brush your teeth twice a day with a soft-bristled toothbrush.
-Brush 2 minutes each time.
+Brush for at least 2 minutes each time.

 - Use fluoride toothpaste.
 The fluoride helps strengthen tooth enamel and helps prevent tooth decay.